-As the world’s eleventh largest national tourism market, based on international tourism receipts, Australia offers significant opportunities for investment in tourism infrastructure.
+As the world’s tenth largest national tourism market, based on international tourism receipts, Australia offers significant opportunities for investment in tourism infrastructure.

 Australia has a growing international visitor market supported by a strong domestic travel base: